ShajeedHossain/gemini-chatbot/README.md

 _Note_: May need to setup [Rust](https://rustup.rs/) for it to work.

+## Getting the API key

+The api key is available in the official site [here](https://aistudio.google.com/app/apikey)

 ## Running the Chatbot

 Run the following command to start the chatbot: